-Then you can move on to other chords like harmonics, or work on your arpeggios.
+Then you can move on to other chords like ‘seventh’ chords, or work on your arpeggios.

-Have a look through some instruction books, check out some online videos, or ask your guitar teacher for help in placing your fingers on the neck of the guitar.
+Have a look through some instruction books, check out some online videos or free guitar lessons online, or ask your guitar teacher for help in placing your fingers on the neck of the guitar.

 Learn to read guitar tabs and chord boxes to know where to put your fingers.
-Numbers tell you where to put each of your fingers on the frets (your index finger is ‘1’, middle finger ‘2’, ring finger ‘3’, and pinky is ‘4’).
+Numbers tell you which frets you need to put each finger on.

 In contrast to reading normal music, a tab shows you the physical movements to make to play your song.